officialgazette/publication-standard/README.md

 - url
 - attachment

-These types are mapped in the XML schema, further information on the structure can be found in the API doc at https://amtsblattportal.ch/docs/api.
+These types are mapped in the XML schema, further information on the structure can be found in the [API doc of the official gazette portal](https://amtsblattportal.ch/docs/api).

-### The general terms catalogue
+### The terms catalogue
 The collection of general terms (also referred to as the term database) includes all terms that can be used in publication types.
 These terms are maintained in German, French, Italian and English and have a unique key.

-> [!TIP]
-> In the existing solution, the terms catalog is available in JSON format, [see here](https://github.com/officialgazette/publication-standard/blob/main/root.json).
-The file is structured in a publication type-centered manner. but this concept should be challenged.
-The catalog structure can and should be revised as part of the new concept.

-* **Publisher-specific configurations:** Publishers of an official gazette should be able to configure their publication types autonomously.
-The exchange of this configuration should also be standardized.
-These configurations include in particular
-  - Assignment and editing of preconfigured default publication types from the term database
-  - Individualization of publication type naming
-  - Individualization of term naming
-  - Legal remedies of the specific publication types
-  - Publication period
-  - Archiving requirements

-### The terminology catalogue
+**Structure of a term**
-All terms used in a specific publication are stored in a neutral terminology catalogue.
-This can currently be accessed in JSON format at the following URL: https://amtsblattportal.ch/terms
-A term object ("term") contains various information and is structured as follows:
+The terms catalogue can currently be accessed in JSON format at the following URL: https://amtsblattportal.ch/terms A term object ("term") contains various information and is structured as follows:
 ```
 {